All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 New students are admitted in the summer (June) of each academic year, with the program beginning in August.
 Prospective candidates should submit and complete the official UC San Diego online graduate application for admission, the application fee, one set of official transcripts from each institution attended after high school, three letters of recommendation, and a current résumé or curriculum vitae.
 The GRE/GMAT is not required.
 Candidates must normally have a minimum of one year of relevant work experience.
 International applicants must submit official scores from the Test of English as a Foreign Language (TOEFL).
-The application deadline is March 15 for programs beginning the following summer.

 The full-time degree program is designed to be completed in one year.
 In the summer session, classes are scheduled five days a week, eight hours a day.
 In the fall, summer, and spring, students take courses that are held during regularly scheduled university class hours.
-Students are required to complete 50 units of courses, comprising forty-two core units, including a six-unit capstone project, and eight elective units.
+Students are required to complete fifty units of courses, comprising forty-two core units, including a six-unit capstone project, and eight elective units.

 The program is a one-year full-time course of study, starting in August and ending in June.
 Formal courses are required in summer, fall, winter, and spring; the Forum and project-based course work is required in Spring.
 Students will be encouraged to return the first week of August to present their final projects to incoming students.